yhirose/monkey-cpp/README.md

 # monkey

-Another implementation of Monkey programming language described in [Writing An Interpreter In Go](https://interpreterbook.com/).
+Another implementation of Monkey programming language described in [Writing An Interpreter In Go](https://interpreterbook.com/) and [Writing A Compiler In Go](https://compilerbook.com/).
 This is written in C++ and uses [cpp-peglib](https://github.com/yhirose/cpp-peglib) PEG library for lexter and parser.

 In addition to the original Monkey language spec, this implementation supports the line comment.
 Macro system in Appendix A is not implemented, yet.